 Julia Oliver Rajan

 Julia is an Associate Professor of Instruction at the Spanish and Portuguese Department.
-She teaches Spanish for heritage speakers and linguistics at the University of Iowa.
-In addition, she is the supervisor of the intermediate Spanish courses at the GE CLAS Core.
+She teaches Spanish Core courses, Spanish for heritage speakers, and linguistics classes at the University of Iowa.
+She performs Oral Proficiency Interviews (OPI) for students seeking official assessments, e.g., for grant applications, and also conducts placement interviews for heritage speakers of Spanish.

-She has been the chair of the 5th Symposium on Spanish as a Heritage Language, and the editor of the 2016 Hispanic Studies Review special issue dedicated to “Spanish as a Heritage Language.”
+She was chair of the 5th Symposium on Spanish as a Heritage Language, and the editor of the Hispanic Studies Review special issue dedicated to “Spanish as a Heritage Language.”

 Julia has a Ph.D. in Hispanic Linguistics from the University of Illinois at Chicago, where she also coordinated a federally funded project at the College of Education for bilingual children in the Chicago Public Schools.